IPVS-AS/MBP-Docker/README.md

 # MBP-Docker
-Docker container for the Multi-purpose Binding and Provisioning Platform
+Docker container definition for the Multi-purpose Binding and Provisioning Platform